prisma/specs/process/issue-triage.md

 2. Different kinds of issues then have a follow up process to _qualify_ its content and actionability:
    - `kind/bug` and `kind/regressions` issues can get `bug/0-needs-info` and a comment asking for the missing information, `bug/1-repro-available` if the information required to reproduce a bug is available, or `bug/2-confirmed` if that available reproduction information could actually be used to reproduce and confirm the issue.

-Note: Triaging must be done by attempting a reproduction even if the issue is originally raised by a team member.
-They should be treated as normal users as far as triaging process is concerned.
+Note: Attempting a reproduction should be done even if the issue was originally raised by a team member.
+They should be treated as normal users as far as the triaging process is concerned.

 ### Assigning